malfattti/garden/Semiotics. The Basics.md

 - connotation and dennotation are not easily or neatly separated
 	- there is no depiction or description without an evaluative element
 - there is no literal meaning, denotation simply has a broader consensus
+- connotation is looser, less conventional
+	- some connotations are diely recognized unconsciously
 -